Some do not agree that Psalm 12 should be included in a list of verses on Bible preservation.

 The modern versions translate verse 7 in such a way that it cannot possibly apply to Bible preservation.
 The NIV is representative: “And the words of the Lord are flawless, like silver refined in a furnace of clay, purified seven times.
 O Lord, you will keep us safe and protect us from such people forever.”
 The NIV translation of Psalm 12:7 can only refer to the preservation of people.

-In a report on the history of the translation and interpretation of Psalm 12:6,7 Peter Van Kleeck, Senior Pastor of the Wealthy Street Baptist Church in Grand Rapids, Michigan, shows that the testimony is divided.
+In a report on the history of the translation and interpretation of Psalm 12:6-7, Peter Van Kleeck, who was Senior Pastor of the Wealthy Street Baptist Church in Grand Rapids, Michigan, showed that the testimony is divided.
 Some interpreters have viewed Psalm 12:7 as applying to Bible preservation; others have viewed it as applying to the preservation of God’s people; others have viewed it as having a double application.
-Thus Van Kleeck speaks of “the genius of ambiguity.”
+Thus, Van Kleeck speaks of “the genius of ambiguity.”
 His report was completed in the process of pursuing an M.A.R. at Calvin Theological Seminary.

 Consider some excerpts from this excellent study: